rigetti/qcs-sdk-c/book/src/getting_started.md

 ### Step 5: Process Results

-If there were no errors, then you can safely read your results out of the requested registers using [`get_data`] which returns an [`ExecutionData`]!
+If there were no errors, then you can safely read your results out of the requested registers using [`get_data`] which returns a [`RegisterData`]!
 In this case, we know a successful response will be a [`Byte`] variant since we read out of `BIT` memory.

 ```c
 {{#include ../../tests/integration_tests.c:get_data}}